Pompadour (hairstyle): Men's styles

 In modern Japanese popular culture, the pompadour is a stereotypical hairstyle often worn by gang members, thugs, members of the yakuza, the bōsōzoku, and other similar groups such as the yankii (high-school hoodlums).
 In Japan the style is known as the "Regent" hairstyle, and is often caricatured in various forms of entertainment media such as anime, manga, television, and music videos, often into improbable levels of length and volume.
 The punch perm combines elements of the afro hairstyle and the traditional pompadour.
 This style, too, is stereotypically worn by less reputable members of society, including the yakuza, bōsōzoku, and chinpira (street thugs).
-For the main hero of the long-running manga series JoJo's Bizarre Adventures fourth part, Diamond Is Unbreakable, Josuke Higashikata, the hairstyle became a signature detail.
+For Josuke Higashikata from Diamond Is Unbreakable, Ryunosuke “Rio” Umemiya from Shaman King, and Gunkan from Bobobo-bo Bo-bobo, the hairstyle became a signature detail.

 In the psychobilly subculture, the pompadour is slightly modified to form the quiff.
 The quiff is a hairstyle worn by Psychobilly fans and musicians (Kim Nekroman frontman of Nekromantix for example).
 A psychobilly wedge is a sort of mix between a mohawk hairstyle and the pompadour, where the hair along the side of the head is shaved and the middle is not spiked but slicked back and stood up like a pompadour.

 In the 2000s and 2010s, the pompadour hairstyle has been seen on celebrities which include Conan O'Brien, Bruno Mars, Morrissey, David Beckham, Drake Bell, Zac Efron, Zayn Malik, Alex Turner of Arctic Monkeys, and Justin Timberlake.